rafaOrtega14/TwitterSocialAnalisis/README.md

 # TwitterSocialAnalisis
 #### Sentiment Analisis of an specific twitter term
+## data-collection.py
+#### Collects the main dataset used to feed trend-setters.py and hashtag-classifier.py
+## data-collection-hashtags.py
+#### Collects hashtags dataset used to feed hashtag-classifier.py
 ## Sentiment-Analisis.py
 #### Prints tweets, sentiment score and average level of satisfaction of an specefic term in diferents colors depending of the sentiment behind the tweet
 ![alt text](https://github.com/rafaOrtega14/TwitterSocialAnalisis/blob/master/sentiment-analisis.png)